-Alison Wallace shares the story of Teddy Trueland, taken prisoner during the First World War, and how she’s using Lives of the First World War to help tell his story.
+Alison Wallace shares the story of Teddy Trueland, taken prisoner during the First World War.

 I’m remembering Private Henry ‘Teddy’ Trueland on Lives of the First World War.
 Henry, also known as Harry, was an employee of DC Thomson & Co Ltd, and his picture appeared, along with over 100 other employees of the Dundee Courier who had enlisted, in the newspaper on Thursday 04 February 1915.

 I have no family members who served in the First World War, but I felt immediately connected to these people employed by the same company as me almost 100 years ago.
 I wanted to remember all of them.

 I felt immediately connected to these people employed by the same company as me almost 100 years ago.

 With permission from The Courier, I added Henry’s picture from the montage to his Life Story page, and used Scotland’s People to find his birth and death records, which I added as External References.

 Teddy survived the war, and died in 1932.
 His cause of death is listed as ‘Paraplegia, 14 years’, and I wondered if this was in any way connected to his war service.
 I used the official records in Lives of the First World War to find Henry’s date of discharge due to sickness in 1917.

 As a reservist, he had previously served with the army, so I also found him in the 1911 census with his regiment before the First World War in Cawnpore, India.

 From there, I was able to discover what happened to Henry during the war using the British Newspaper Archive.
 There were many articles documenting his disappearance.
 There were headlines like ‘COURIER RESERVIST MISSING’, and then reports on his capture, such as ‘DUNDEE RESERVISTS WHO WERE REPORTED MISSING ARE PRISONERS OF WAR’.